lensesio/kafka-topics-ui/README.md

 ## Configuration

-* By default `schema-registry-ui` points to the schema-registry at http://localhost:8081 To point it to a different schema-registry, update `app/src/env.js`
+* By default `kafka-topics-ui` points to the kafka-rest server at http://localhost:8081 To point it to a different schema-registry, update `app/src/env.js`
 * Enable CORS in the schema-registry by adding to `/opt/confluent-2.0.1/etc/schema-registry/schema-registry.properties` the following and restart the service

 ```